 The City's continued strong financial controls are expected to result in better-than-benchmark performance over the ten years of the Plan.
 This reflects continued efficiency in providing new infrastructure, facilities and services to a growing residential population.

 The City continues to argue for a measure that is reflective of the much larger population that utilise its services, infrastructure and facilities, including workers, students and visitors.
-Current estimates place daily 'users' of the city (incorporating all of the above) in excess of 1.2 million.

 Other Key Performance Indicators

 Operating Surplus